Grzegorz Wrochna: Career

 In the years 1991 to 1998 Wrochna worked at CERN in Geneva, Switzerland.
 He partook in a team searching for the Higgs Boson, which was ultimately discovered in 2012.
 In 1998 he received his habilitation at the University of Warsaw.
 From 1999 to 2006 was employed as a docent at the National Institute for Nuclear Research (IPJ) and he continued work on the Compact Muon Solenoid (CMS) detector.
 On October 30, 2006, he was designated as the new director of the IPJ.
 In 2009 Wrochna was appointed as a Professor of Physical Sciences and in October 2015 he oversaw the creation of the new facilities of the National Center for Nuclear Research in Świerk, Poland.
 On December 16, 2019, Prime Minister Mateusz Morawiecki nominated Professor Wrochna to serve as an under-secretary in the Ministry of Science and Higher Education.
 With the dissolution of the ministry on January 1, 2021, Wrochna left government service.
-On February 18, 2021, he was designated as the new President of the Polish Space Agency, succeeding Michał Szaniawski, a position he holds to date.
+On February 18, 2021, he was designated as the new President of the Polish Space Agency, succeeding Michał Szaniawski.
 In October 2021 Wrochna signed the Artemis Accords with NASA Deputy Administrator Pamela Melroy at the International Astronautical Congress in Dubai.

+Wrochna would be abruptly dismissed from his post as POLSA President on March 11, 2025, due to his mishandling of the Starlink 11-4 Falcon 9 booster spinning out of control over Poland and disintegrating into several large chunks on February 19.
+The day after the crash POLSA had issued a statement that they “constantly monitor and analyzes threats in outer space originating from artificial objects, including rockets” and claimed to have adequately warned the government about the uncontrolled re-entry, however, the Ministry of Development and Technology disputed this alleging "irregularities that occurred in the process of reporting by the Polish Space Agency" with Krzysztof Paszyk urgently summoning Wrocha for an explanation.
+Paszyk also claimed that POLSA's earlier statement that they adequately warned the government "did not reflect the assessment of the situation resulting from the reports sent by the Agency and could have misled the public."
+On February 28 POLSA issued a formal apology, stating that they sent the report to the wrong email at the Ministry of National Defence.
+Shortly after on March 2, POLSA's main servers where hacked in a cyberattack only being restored on March 5, just 6 days before Wrocha was dismissed.